creativecreatorormaybenot/wakelock/README.md

 ## Notes

 This plugin is originally based on [`screen`](https://pub.dev/packages/screen).
-Specifically, the wakelock functionality was extracted into this plugin due to a lack of maintenance.
+Specifically, the wakelock functionality was extracted into this plugin due to lack of maintenance by the author of the `screen` plugin.

 If you want to contribute to this plugin, follow the [contributing guide](https://github.com/creativecreatorormaybenot/wakelock/blob/master/CONTRIBUTING.md).